This simple Stovetop Shredded Chicken Taco Filling is the key to making quick and easy tacos, burrito bowls, lettuce wraps, and more.

 Although this recipe is intended for tacos, it works for all kinds of Mexican dishes, salads, bowls, and more.
 Here are some ideas:

-- Tacos: Serve this tasty shredded chicken in warmed corn tortillas with lettuce, tomatoes, salsa, and shredded cheese.
+- Tacos: Serve this tasty shredded chicken in warmed corn tortillas or baked crispy taco shells with lettuce, tomatoes, salsa, and shredded cheese.
 Serve some refried beans or Mexican cauliflower rice on the side.

 - Burritos: Grab some cooked rice, black beans, and this chicken in large flour tortillas to make a delicious burrito.
 Jazz things up with Pico de Gallo, avocado, and cheese.

 - Bowls: Burrito bowls more your style?
 Make some quick weeknight bowls with corn salsa, lettuce, shredded cheese, avocado, and canned beans.

 - Taco salad: Grab a big bowl of greens, crispy vegetables, and this chicken.
 Serve it with this delicious jalapeno ranch and some baked tortilla chips for crunch.

 - Quesadillas: Make some tasty lunch quesadillas with black beans, cheese, and sauteed vegetables.
 Or add shredded chicken to these easy Breakfast Quesadillas.

 Love switching things up in a recipe?
 Here are some ideas:

 - Add more veggies: Once the chicken is shredded, consider adding in a can of drained diced tomatoes or your favorite chunky salsa.
 You could also saute any veggies you like and add it to the shredded chicken.